gortonator/bsds-6650/assignments-2022/Assignment-2.md

 You should have the servlet, RMQ broker and consumers all running on their own EC2 instances.

 Report the same client metrics as in assignment 1.
-Your aim again is to maximize client throughput.
+Your aim again is to maximize client throughput while minimizing queueing delays.

 The challenge is that, for example, you may have handled all requests from the client at the servlet, but still have say 100K in the queue waiting for consumption.
 This is unlikely to be your optimal configuration as RMQ struggles with long queue lengths.
 Hence you need to balance production and consumption rates, such that **production_rate** ≈ **consumption_rate. ** When this condition is met, queue lengths remain small and systems perform predictably and reliably.